 Marine Protected Area Network Design Features that Support Resilient Human-Ocean Systems

 Summary of the report: In this report, we synthesize the overarching principles and general guidelines that underpin the establishment of MPA networks designed to meet ecological, governance, social and cultural objectives, based on the peer-reviewed literature.
 These guidelines are supported by scientific research, institutional experience and global case studies, and take a social-ecological systems approach to marine conservation.
 Our synthesis suggests the successful establishment and effective management of MPA networks depend on legitimate and effective governance arrangements that can accommodate ecological criteria while considering the perspectives and input of local resource users and stakeholders.
 Planners, managers and decision-makers can use the guidelines summarized in this report to support the process of MPA network design in their local contexts.
 We discuss how several of the design guidelines apply to the Pacific region of British Columbia (B.C.), Canada, given the federal and provincial governments have committed to establishing a bioregional network of MPAs.
+Specifically, this report contains:

-Community-lead Marine Planning in Howe Sound
+Community-Driven Marine Planning in Howe Sound

 Since 2013 I have been working in Howe Sound with First Nations, NGOs, government agency staff, academics, educators, citizen scientists and the community leaders to host forums and workshops that have catalyzed several integrated marine planning initiatives.
 Read more about this work here.